VARFynn/University_Contributions/02_Bachelor/01_Thesis/README.md

 # Structure

-- PDF: Final Submission of Thesis
+- PDF: Final Submission of Thesis ''The Vaccination Game: An Analysis of Individual Vaccination Decisions incorporating Behavioral Game Theory''